dolikemedo/K6500ZE-Linux/README.md

   - Please also disconnect the charger when you turn off and leave the laptop.
   - The OS (win or linux) might be able to handle charging but what happens when you turn off?
   - Storing is best at 50-60% accord to manufacturer.

+  ### **for extended battery time, use integrated graphics (power saving mode in NVIDIA X Server PRIME Profiles)**
+  - this means graphics heavy tasks might be laggy or slower, but you can have long battery time.
+  - Also try using power saver mode in ubuntu

 -----------